premnathdey/React-Native-Insta_User_page/README.md

 # React_insta_Profile
-Made a Clone of Insta User Profile page
+Insta User Profile page UI with the help of React native.